falkr/ttm4115/pages/unit-interactions.md

 # Checklist

+ -

-### Blackboard
+### MS Teams

 - Deliver the reflection over your solutions in comparison to the ones provided.

-### MS Teams

 - Ask for feedback in general
 - Report any errors with the provided solution
 - Discuss, with me or other teams